Blackrock Lifeboat Station: History

 As is the way, the lifeboat was not required for 10 years, but then required for two rescues on the same day, 24 December 1895.
 The first, to the steamship Paragon, beached at Dunaney Point, required 3 hours of hard rowing to make the 2 mi to the beached vessel, rescuing 11.
 The second, to the barque Ardendee of Liverpool, where another 11 people were rescued.
 It would then be another nine years before the lifeboat was once again needed.
-On the same day of 24 December 1895, all 15 crew of the Kingstown No.2 Lifeboat were lost in the Kingstown Lifeboat Disaster, whilst answering a call to the Russian barque Palme, on passage from Liverpool to South America.
+On that same day of 24 December 1895, all 15 crew of the Kingstown No.2 Lifeboat were lost in the Kingstown Lifeboat Disaster, whilst answering a call to the Russian barque Palme, on passage from Liverpool to South America.

 A new boathouse was constructed at Blackrock in 1900, at a cost of £400.

-In 1909, the lifeboat was replaced with a 35-foot lifeboat, given the same name, General R. Dudley Blake (ON 593).
+In 1909, the lifeboat was replaced with a 35-foot lifeboat, again funded from the Helen Blake legacy, and again given the same name, General R. Dudley Blake (ON 593).
 On a call just before Christmas 1909, both lifeboats from Blackrock and stood by, until a tug came to tow the steam dredger Thames to harbour.

 With more powered vessels at sea, there were fewer and fewer calls on the lifeboat, and Blackrock would not be required again until 1923.
 In the last call out on 8 April 1923, the lifeboat brought ashore two passengers from the Fetlar, aground on the sand, but in no immediate danger.

 Blackrock lifeboat was called just five times between 1909 and 1935.
 With a motor-powered lifeboat placed at in 1931, at a meeting of the RNLI committee of management on Thursday 11 July 1935, it was decided to close Blackrock Lifeboat Station.
 Launched 39 times since opening, the Blackrock lifeboat had rescued 75 people.

 The 1900 lifeboat station building still stands, somewhat neglected, but is reported as being used as an art studio.
 The lifeboat on station at the time of closure, General R. Dudley Blake (ON 593), was sold from service.
-As of 2023, the boat was in storage, and awaiting restoration, at Ardee, Co.Louth.
+As of December 2023, the boat was in storage and awaiting restoration, at Ardee, County Louth.